[Aomori Prefecture] The station [ART STASION] is immersed in the world of artist GOMA, and the contrast with its exterior is astounding!

 Numerous buildings and "Gomangelion" instead of Evangelion

-Evangelion was the theme of the 2019 rice paddy art project, but it was canceled and never realized.
+Evangelion was the theme for the 2019 rice paddy art project, but it was canceled and never realized.

 Due to the impact of the COVID-19 pandemic in 2020, the Inakadate Rice Field Art "Evangelion" was cancelled.
 GOMA, an Evangelion fan, was very saddened.
 Hoping that the rice field art "Evangelion" will be revived someday, he drew "Gomangelion."
 He hopes that it will rise again without succumbing to the coronavirus.
 GOMA, the first person to line up at the Evangelion exhibition held at the To-o Nippo Building from the night before,

-*To everyone involved with Evangelion, I apologize for drawing this without your permission!!!
+*I'm sorry to everyone involved with Evangelion for drawing this without permission!!!

 Finally

-Inakadate Station [ART STATION] is a seemingly ordinary, old, unmanned station located in the countryside, but the inside of the station building is a work of art itself.
+Inakadate Station [ART STATION] is an ordinary, old, unmanned station located in the countryside, but the inside of the station building is a work of art in itself.

-It's amazing that GOMA is able to create such a work without any preliminary sketches.
+It's amazing that GOMA can create such works without any preliminary sketches.

 The real thing is even more impressive than it looks in photos, so why not come and experience art at Inakadate Station?